 I was born on August 25, 1982 around Detroit, Michigan, USA and it is where my family still resides.
 My father is from Syria and my mother’s grandparents were all from Poland.
 I currently base out of Salt Lake City, Utah.

-Before climbing, my life devoted to alpine skiing and ski racing.
+Before climbing, my life was devoted to alpine skiing and ski racing.
 I have skied since I was 2 years old.
-I began racing at the age of 12, and when I was 16, I moved from Michigan to Salt Lake City, UT to attend Rowmark Ski Racing Academy.
+I began racing at the age of 12, and when I was 16 I moved from Michigan to Salt Lake City, UT to attend Rowmark Ski Racing Academy.
 After that, I was recruited to ski race for the College of Idaho.
 I still ski frequently and love exploring the mountains this way.

 I was introduced to climbing through sport climbing, and it is my main pursuit.
-However, I have taken to many styles; traditional climbing, bouldering, deep water soloing, ice and winter mixed climbing/dry tooling, and mountaineering and ski mountaineering.
+However, I have taken to many other styles; traditional climbing, bouldering, deep water soloing, ice and winter mixed climbing/dry tooling, and mountaineering and ski mountaineering.

 In addition to practicing as an athlete, I have had many fortunate employment positions within the climbing and greater outdoor industry.
 I have worked as an instructor and manager for a climbing gym, a retail sales floor employee, a ski shop manager, an inventory buyer for a specialty outdoors store, also as a tech rep/associate sale rep, and I’ve working in the media.
 I have found that these opportunities bring a balance to my climbing life.
 They have allowed me a way to contribute back to the sport and the industry, as well as to balance my self pursuits as an athlete.